AhmetCanSolak/aydin/docs/source/tutorials/gui_tutorials.rst

 You can save your option selections for the selected variant with the help of ``Save Options JSON`` button in ``Run`` menubar located on the top part of ``Aydin Studio`` window.
-You can pass the saved JSON file to :doc:`Aydin CLI <cli_tutorials>`  to train new models for new images and denoise them.
+You can pass the saved JSON file to Aydin CLI to train new models for new images and denoise them.
 Worth to mention that ``Aydin Studio``  saves the options JSON next to the resulting image by default on each run.

 ``Aydin Studio`` also saves the trained model next to the resulting image by default.
-You can pass such trained model file to :doc:`Aydin CLI <cli_tutorials>` to denoise more images without training a model again.
+You can pass such trained model file to Aydin CLI to denoise more images without training a model again.
 Basically this provides possibility to fine tune parameters and train a model for one of your images from a dataset and rapidly denoise(infer) on the rest of the images in your dataset.